Corruption-Aware Training of Latent Video Diffusion Models for Robust Text-to-Video Generation: Theoretical Supplement

 \subsubsection{Grand Tableau of Optimality}

 \textbf{Final Insight.} Collectively, Theorems~\ref{thm:T2_reduced}, \ref{prop:curv}, \ref{thm:dual}, \ref{thm:minimax} and Proposition~\ref{prop:cap} show that every key metric—transport–entropy, geometric curvature, entropic dual gap, statistical risk, and information capacity—enjoys a uniform \(D/d\) reduction when corruption is confined to the intrinsic \(d\)-dimensional subspace.
 This grand tableau therefore provides a single unifying lens through which the empirical superiority of CAT-LVDM is not just observed but rigorously explained.
-This ends the proof.